theuerc/Website/gitpod/docs/references/gitpod-cli.md

 ### set

 Sets the current workspace's timeout to the given value.
 The value must be a positive integer followed by a unit of time.
-The unit of time can be one of `s`, `m`, `h` for seconds, minutes, hours respectively.
+The unit of time can be one of `m`, `h` for minutes and hours, respectively.
 The maximum workspace timeout is 24 hours.

 <!--
 Technically, Following ones are also valid:

-* `gp timeout set 300s`
 * `gp timeout set 300m`
 * `gp timeout set 24h`